fffej/RedGate.Metrics/README.md

 ## Developer Information

-Tests can be run by executing `FourKeyMetrics.Tests.ps1`.
-This will require `Pester`.
+Tests can be run by executing `Tests/FourKeyMetrics_Tests.py`.
+This will require `unittest`.

 This code wasn't test-driven, so coverage is patchy.
 All future work should be test-driven, including refactoring and bug-fixing.